The most successful small business advertising ideas are rarely expensive. You just have to be clever about it.

 Our blog is the main way that most of our clients come into contact with the brand.

-The blog posts on our site are responsible for over 80% of our total website traffic.
+The blog posts on our site are responsible for over 80% of our total website traffic and that continues to grow.

 - Attracts a high volume of traffic to your website.